engineer-aslam-hossain/volunteer-network-client/README.md

 #### Features :
 - Responsive UI
 - Single Page Application (SPA)
-- User can see the services provided by the agency.
+- User can chose an Category of Volunteer.
-- Authenticated users can order for a service by providing a demo.
+- Authenticated users also can delete his chosen category.
-- User can see the progress status of his order.
 - A dashboard is available for authenticated admin.
-- Admin can add new services
+- Admin can add new volunteer services
-- Admin can change order’s status to notify the clients about progress.
-- Admin can add a new admin.
+- Admin can delete any volunteer category also.

 #### Technologies :
 ● Front-end :​ ReactJS, React-Router